phaserjs/phaser/README.md

 * Math.between has been strengthened and the docs improved (thanks @JTronLabs #2760)
 * Camera.fade has a new argument `alpha` to control the alpha level of the effect (thanks @rgk #2493)
 * Camera.flash has a new argument `alpha` to control the alpha level of the effect (thanks @rgk #2493)
+* Phaser.SpriteBatch was incorrectly applying the prototypes, causing the Sprite Batch render methods to be replaced by the normal DisplayObjectContainer ones, meaning nothing was really batched at all.
+This has now been fixed, and PIXI.SpriteBatch removed, as it's no longer required.

 ### Bug Fixes